 •TARA sponsors workshops, educational seminars and symposia at various local, national, and international conferences such as the American Public Health Association, National Social Workers Association on Addiction, and the International Society for the Study of Personality Disorders.
 We will be holding seminars at the upcoming NAMIconvention and ISSPD meeting in New York City.

 •TARA attends cross-disciplinary conferences bringing current treatment, research findings and anti-stigma messages to areas where prevalence of BPD is not generally recognized, such as substance abuse, domestic violence, road rage, stalking, eating disorders and other forms of addiction.

 •We operate the only "National Helpline" for BPD: 888-4-TARA APD.
 Referrals, Information, Consultation

 •TARA operates the only National Resource and Referral Center for BPD.
 A Referral Directory is under development.

-•We have developed a Family BPD Educational Curriculum This not only teaches families about BPD, but also provides hem with coping skills and suggestions as to how to best help their loved ones.
+•We have developed a BPD Family Empowerment Program that not only teaches families about BPD, but also provides them with coping skills and suggestions as to how to best help their loved ones.

 TARA for TEENS

 •In meetings with NIMH, Congress, the Substance Abuse Mental Health Services Administration (SAMHSA) and the Surgeon General, we have focused national attention on the lack of appropriate diagnosis and treatment options for teens with BPD.

 •TARA has begun national teen advocacy by coalescing family members and articulating the treatment needs of BPD teens with mental health administrators, both locally and nationally.